Sagor0078/fastapi-mlops-docker-k8s/README.md

 service "ml-serving-service" deleted
 ```

-We can then re-create them all next time with one command by running `kubectl apply -f yaml`.
+We can then re-create them all next time with one command by running `kubectl apply -f infra`.
 Just remember to check if `metrics-server` is enabled and running.

 If we also want to destroy the VM, then we can run `minikube delete`.